-Countless organizations, in the past, used to follow the BANT methodology for qualifying the leads.
+Countless organizations, in the past, used to follow the BANT methodology for qualifying the leads (Marketing qualified or Sales qualified).
 This is essential in today’s complex B2B sales cycle that a company’s marketing and sales team build a clearly defined definition of a qualified lead that both have agreed upon.
 If you are able to identify distinctly where the lead handoff takes place, it can act as a first step towards creating a seamless transmission between marketing and sales.

 What is BANT?